Top 4 Ways to Reduce Taxes on RSU Income

 Max out Tax-Deductible Accounts

 • Health Savings Accounts (HSA) - If you have a high-deductible health insurance plan, you can max out your Health Savings Account (HSA).
 HSA contributions are made pre-tax, which helps reduce your taxable income.
-The HSA is one of the most tax-advantageous accounts available – contributions are made pre-tax, growth is tax-deferred, and distributions are tax-free if they are for medical expenses.
-For the tax year 2022, individuals can contribute up to $3,650, and families $7,300.
+The HSA is one of the most tax-advantageous accounts available.
+Contributions are made pre-tax, growth is tax-deferred, and distributions are tax-free if they’re for medical expenses.
+For the 2026 tax year, individuals can contribute up to $4,400, and families $8,750.
+For those age 55+, you can make an additional catch-up contribution of $1,000.

 Harvest Losses First